 - It’s encouraged and explicitly endorsed by leadership.

-- Employees want to share their organizational stories.
+- As a result, employees want to share their organizational stories.
 They feel connected and can’t wait to share their success stories.

-That’s when we see people, including on the sales, customer success and marketing teams, build their own brands while advancing the corporate story.
+That’s when we see people, including on the sales, customer success, and marketing teams, build their brands while advancing the corporate story.

 Technology and corporate storytelling

 Technology can help.
-The easier the technology is to use, the easier it will be for people to focus on storytelling instead of the barriers that technology is presenting.
+The easier the technology is to use, the easier it will be for people to focus on storytelling instead of the barriers that technology presents.

-We only have so much brain power to focus on different things, so the more we can free up to think about authentic storytelling – instead of figuring out how to actually get the story published on the website, the more likely our storytelling strategy is to succeed.
+We only have so much brain power to focus on different things, so the more we can think about authentic storytelling.
+Instead of figuring out how to get the story published on the website, the more likely our storytelling strategy is to succeed.

 Steve Jobs, the late Apple CEO, famously wore the same clothes every day so he wouldn’t have to think about what to wear and could use that brain power on other things – like inventing the iPhone, for example.
 This also applies to content creation.
 The easier we make that process, the better the stories.
 That includes using technology that is easy to use.

-Using video and livestreaming or podcasting can certainly help as well.
-I’ve found live podcasts to be a fantastic way to get good content for social media, podcasts and even blogs.
+Using video and livestreaming or podcasting can undoubtedly help as well.
+I’ve found live podcasts a fantastic way to get good content for social media, podcasts, and even blogs.

 How to scale corporate storytelling

-As Paul Furiga said on “The Business Storytelling Show” it does start with leadership.
-Leaders in the organization need to agree why the company exists, what problem it’s trying to solve and then move forward tell that story in multiple ways.
-That certainly does include stories about the product, but also content around establishing the company as a thought leader.
+As Paul Furiga said on “The Business Storytelling Show,” it does start with leadership.
+Leaders in the organization need to agree on why the company exists, what problem it’s trying to solve and then move forward and tell that story in multiple ways.
+That certainly includes stories about the product and content around establishing the company as a thought leader.

-Start with the agreement, get on a schedule and keep sharing and engaging on all the channels that currently matter.
+Start with the agreement, get on a schedule, and keep sharing and engaging on all the channels that matter.